nicolagennaro/HPC/Assignements/A02_Gennaro.md

 to be close together since they are used in consecutive computations.

-7b) The order of the loops is reversed, in the sense that now we start from the last element on go on till 0.
+7b) The order of the loops is reversed, in the sense that now we start from the last element and go on untill 0.
 This is because checking if a value is zero requires less CPU instructions than a comparison with a non zero value.
 The benefits are minimal in this case.